ppundeer/Restful-api/README.md

 # Restful-api

 ## Data Dashboard with Django-Rest framework
-This is a Dashboard app build using Django REST Framework for backend and ReactJS for frontend.
+This is a Dashboard app built using Django REST Framework for backend and ReactJS for frontend.
 It include 4 charts with filters for year, sales and profit.

 It has the following features:
 - The backend is hosted at heroku, using PostgreSQL for database